Skip Navigation

 • Points to Note

 This article describes several notes around best practices for operating your streaming data connector.
-This integration is supported by Apache Kafka Connect and Debezium, so you will see references to these components when discussing configuration options.
+Apache Kafka Connect and Debezium support this integration, so you see references to these components when discussing configuration options.

 Useful Posts